Dollar General (NYSE:DG) PT Lowered to $225.00

-Dollar General (NYSE:DG) had its target price decreased by Morgan Stanley from $245.00 to $225.00 in a report released on Tuesday morning, Analyst Ratings Network reports.
-Morgan Stanley currently has an overweight rating on the stock.
+Dollar General (NYSE:DG) had its price target lowered by investment analysts at Morgan Stanley from $245.00 to $225.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s target price suggests a potential upside of 10.79% from the stock’s current price.

-Several other research firms also recently commented on DG.
-BMO Capital Markets raised their price objective on Dollar General from $223.00 to $240.00 in a research note on Friday, December 4th.
-Zacks Investment Research raised Dollar General from a hold rating to a buy rating and set a $213.00 target price on the stock in a research note on Monday, February 22nd.
-Raymond James decreased their target price on Dollar General from $250.00 to $220.00 and set a strong-buy rating on the stock in a research note on Friday, March 19th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on Dollar General from $235.00 to $250.00 in a research note on Friday, December 4th.
-Finally, Deutsche Bank Aktiengesellschaft raised Dollar General from a hold rating to a buy rating and lifted their target price for the company from $214.00 to $241.00 in a research note on Tuesday, February 9th.
-Three research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and two have assigned a strong buy rating to the stock.
-The company currently has a consensus rating of Buy and a consensus price target of $227.36.
+Other equities research analysts have also issued reports about the stock.
+Jefferies Financial Group reduced their price objective on shares of Dollar General from $260.00 to $250.00 and set a “buy” rating on the stock in a report on Thursday.
+Atlantic Securities upgraded shares of Dollar General from a “neutral” rating to an “overweight” rating and set a $243.00 price objective on the stock in a report on Monday, March 22nd.
+Oppenheimer cut their price target on shares of Dollar General from $240.00 to $225.00 and set an “outperform” rating on the stock in a research note on Tuesday, March 9th.
+Evercore ISI upgraded shares of Dollar General from an “in-line” rating to an “outperform” rating in a research note on Monday, March 22nd.
+Finally, Royal Bank of Canada reiterated an “outperform” rating and set a $206.00 price target (down from $239.00) on shares of Dollar General in a research note on Thursday.
+Three analysts have rated the stock with a hold rating, twenty have given a buy rating and two have assigned a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of $227.28.

 Dollar General Corporation, a discount retailer, provides various merchandise products in the southern, southwestern, Midwestern, and eastern United States.
 The company offers consumable products, including paper and cleaning products, such as paper towels, bath tissues, paper dinnerware, trash and storage bags, and laundry products; packaged food comprising cereals, canned soups and vegetables, condiments, spices, sugar, and flour; and perishables that include milk, eggs, bread, refrigerated and frozen food, beer, and wine.